Guruvendra47/real-time-financial-data-pipeline/kubernetes/Readme.md

 ### Why

-Provides a stable endpoint (Pods change IP).
+Provides a stable endpoint (Pods have dynamic IPs).

 ---